matthew-wiblin/Network-analysis-project/README.md

  - Integration with AWS IoT - use AWS services to stream data via the cloud
  - Alerts - use AWS SNS, cloudwatch and visualisation techniques and report generation

+The docs directory contains instructions on project design, installation and usage